dragonflyoss/d7y.io/docs/introduction.md

 ---
 id: introduction
 title: Introduction
 description: Dragonfly is an file distribution and image acceleration based on p2p technology.
-It is designed to improve the efficiency and speed of large-scale file distribution.
-It is widely used in various domains such as image distribution, file delivery, AI model distribution, AI dataset distribution, and more.
+It is designed to increase the efficiency of large-scale data distribution and improve idle bandwidth usage of peer.
+It is widely used in various domains such as image acceleration, file distribution, AI model distribution, AI dataset distribution, etc.
 slug: /
 ---

 Dragonfly is an file distribution and image acceleration based on p2p technology.
-It is designed to improve the efficiency and speed of large-scale file distribution.
+It is designed to increase the efficiency of large-scale data distribution and improve idle bandwidth usage of peer.
-It is widely used in various domains such as image distribution, file delivery, AI model distribution, AI dataset distribution, and more.
+It is widely used in various domains such as image acceleration, file distribution, AI model distribution, AI dataset distribution, etc.

 ## Features